SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 # Invoking Graphit files
-Graphit files can be invoked either as a Web Service or embedded into an existing Web Service.
+Graphit files can be invoked either directly as a Web Service or embedded into a Web Service.

 ## How Do I Invoke Direct Calls?
 1. Go to **Web Sources** > **Resources** and right click the **Graphit file**.